typesafegithub/github-workflows-kt/docs/user-guide/getting_started.md

 5. Commit both files, push the changes to GitHub and make sure the workflow is green when ran on GitHub Actions.
 6. Last but not least, feel invited to join the [Slack channel](https://kotlinlang.slack.com/archives/C02UUATR7RC/) dedicated to this library.
 You'll find information about upcoming breaking changes, discussion about new features, and more!
-If you don't know how to sign up to the Kotlin's Slack sapce, see [here](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).
+If you don't know how to sign up to the Kotlin's Slack space, see [here](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).